SchoolAI/ts-prompt/README.md

 You can create your own `respondWithImage` function if you want to use a different inference engine, or if you need special logging, tracking, retry logic, etc.

-In addition, while the default OpenAI `getChatCompletion` and `mkPrompt` functions use a suggested `ModelConfig` type to describe the model parameters, you can create your own type as long as it extends `ModelConfigBase`.
-This can be useful if, for example, you need more parameters for your model or need to pass individualized information like userId.